Arizona Cardinals. Transformation.

 Many fans and local media were willing to consider that a new era was indeed dawning for the Arizona Cardinals.
 While significant skepticism remained, there was momentum amongst key stakeholders resulting in the passage of Proposition 302 in November, 2000.
 The Arizona Sports and Tourism Authority (AZSTA) was established as a result of Prop.
 302 and became responsible for owning and operating State Farm Stadium; funding tourism promotion in Maricopa County; funding the construction and renovation of Cactus League spring training facilities; and funding Youth and Amateur Sports projects and programs.

-State Farm Stadium opened in 2006 as one of the NFL’s most advanced venues, featuring a retractable roof, natural grass playing surface, and seating for over 63,000 fans.
+State Farm Stadium opened in 2006 as one of the NFL’s most advanced venues — and sold out from day one.

 63,400